Teachers' Domain , WGBH Educational Foundation

 Teaching Tips | Science | Pedagogy |

-- Educators need to address the origins of wind, wind as a renewable energy resource, and the physics behind wind power generation.
+- Educators may want to address the origins of wind, wind as a renewable energy resource, and the physics behind wind power generation.

-- Many hardware/home improvement stores are willing to donate much of the materials needed for this activity.
+- Hardware/home improvement stores may be willing to donate some of the materials needed for this activity.